OldTownIT/demo-cbx-app/README.md

 | npm run test     | Run tests                           |

 Note that `npm run build` and `npm run deploy` do fundamentally the same thing.
 They just build and put the "prod" vesion of the app in a different folder.
-So there is no actual deploy happening out of the box (these scripts don't deliver the built app to another place).
+There is no actual deploy happening out of the box (these scripts don't deliver the built app to another place).
+The other big difference is that `build-deploy` is tracked and saved in the git repository, while `build-local` is not.

 ### SERVER CONFIGURATION